 Are you or a loved one suffering from eczema?
-Hopefully our story about eczema and food allergies will be of help and give you hope that there are answers.
+Here is our story about eczema and food allergies and how I cured my baby’s eczema.
+Hopefully our story will be of help to you and will save you from unnecessary suffering.

 Autism, food allergies, Asperger’s Syndrome, eczema, and chronic fatigue are health issues that my family has dealt with over the past 12 years.